mozerpol/learningRISC-V/implementation/single_stage/README.md

 ```
 7. All instructions must complete within one clock cycle.
 During each rising
 clock edge, the program counter value is incremented by 4.
 Why 4?
 This is
 according to the documentation.
-Program counter using the output
+The program counter uses the *instruction_addr*
-*instruction_addr* signal, which goes to the *instruction_memory* module, to
-point to the instruction that will be currently executed.
-By manipulating the
+output signal to point to the instruction that will be currently executed.
+Signal *instruction_addr* goes to the *instruction_memory* module.
+By
-program counter value, you can jump to any instruction in memory.
+manipulating the program counter value, you can jump to any instruction in
+memory.

 ### Might help